Toric Newton-Okounkov functions with an application to the rationality of certain Seshadri constants on surfaces: Background and Notation

 such that \begin{enumerate} \item $\zp{\ds}{} = \ds-\zn{\ds}{}$ is nef, \item $\zn{\ds}{}$ is either zero or its intersection matrix $(N_i .
 N_j)_{i,j}$ is negative definite, \item $\zp{\ds}{} .
 N_i=0$ for $i \in \{1,\ldots,\ell\}$. \end{enumerate} Furthermore, $\zn{\ds}{}$ is uniquely determined as a cycle by the numerical equivalence class of $\ds$; if $\ds$ is a $\Q$-divisor, then so are $\zp{\ds}{}$ and $\zn{\ds}{}$.
 The decomposition

 is called the \emph{Zariski decomposition} of $\ds$. \end{theorem}

-The above Theorem provides a decomposition $\ds=\zp{\ds}{}+\zn{\ds}{}$ for a given divisor $\ds$.
-To receive information about the shape of the resulting Newton--Okounkov body it is important to know how that decomposition varies once we perturb the divisor.
+To obtain information about the shape of the resulting Newton--Okounkov body it is important to know how that decomposition varies once we perturb the divisor.
 Let $\cur=Y_1$ denote the curve in the flag.
 Start at $\ds$, move in direction of $-\cur$ towards the boundary of the big cone $\bcone(\var)$ and keep track of the variation of the Zariski decomposition of $\ds_t\coloneqq \ds - t \cur$.
-For more details see \cite{BKS}, also \cite[Chapter 2]{GeomAsp}.
-The next Theorem is a fundamental result that applies this procedure in order to compute the Newton--Okounkov body $\nob{\flag}{\ds}$.
+For more details see \cite{BKS}, also \cite[Chapter 2]{KL_Geom}.
+The next applies this procedure in order to compute the Newton--Okounkov body $\nob{\flag}{\ds}$.

 \begin{theorem}[\cite{MR2571958}, Theorem 6.4] Let $\var$ be a smooth projective surface, $\ds$ a big divisor (or more generally, a big divisor class), $Y_{\bullet} \colon \var \supseteq \cur \supseteq \{\point\}$ an admissible flag on $\var$.
 Then there exist continuous functions $\alpha,\beta \colon \left[ \nu, \mu \right] \to \R_{\geq 0}$ such that $0 \leq \nu \leq \mu =: \mu_C(\ds)$ are real numbers, \begin{enumerate} \item $\nu=$ the coefficient of $C$ in $\zn{\ds}{}$, \item $\alpha(t)= \ord_\point \zn{\ds}{t}|_C,$ \item $\beta(t)= \alpha(t) + (\zp{\ds}{t}.
 C)$. \end{enumerate} Then the associated Newton--Okounkov body is given by